mademir/XOX-Online-Python/README.md

 # XOX-Online-Python
-A basic, online XOX game made with PyGame which works via FTP.
+A basic online XOX game made with PyGame that works via FTP.
 It uses a public test server.
+Used modules(libraries): PyGame, Requests, ftpLib, time, os, random